microsoft/AirSim/docs/settings.md

 * `RecordInterval`: specifies minimal interval in seconds between capturing two images.
 * `RecordOnMove`: specifies that do not record frame if there was vehicle's position or orientation hasn't changed.
 * `Folder`: Parent folder where timestamped subfolder with recordings are created.
 Absolute path of the directory must be specified.
 If not used, then `Documents/AirSim` folder will be used.
 E.g. `"Folder": "/home/<user>/Documents"`
+* `Enabled`: Whether Recording should start from the beginning itself, setting to `true` will start recording automatically when the simulation starts.
+By default, it's set to `false`
 * `Cameras`: this element controls which cameras are used to capture images.
 By default scene image from camera 0 is recorded as compressed png format.
 This setting is json array so you can specify multiple cameras to capture images, each with potentially different [image types](settings.md#image-capture-settings).
     * When `PixelsAsFloat` is true, image is saved as [pfm](pfm.md) file instead of png file.
     * `VehicleName` option allows you to specify separate cameras for individual vehicles.
 If the `Cameras` element isn't present, `Scene` image from the default camera of each vehicle will be recorded.